 The tincture of this plant is excellent for immediate feelings of anxiety, depression, and stress that have stimulated symptoms of the “fight or flight” response.
 Extremely soothing for those with core pain, trouble sleeping, and anxiety.
 This herb can be sedating at higher doses, around 40 drops, so be sure to only use 10-15 drops as a maintenance dose.
 It is also good in an infusion blend with other herbs such as Lemon balm, lavender, chamomile, and skullcap.

 Pedicularis also known as Elephant’s Head, aerial parts (Pedicularis spp.)

-This plant alters cyclical “fight or flight” response, great for those who have trouble can’t turning off the same thoughts running over and over in the mind.
+This plant alters the cyclical “fight or flight” response, great for those who have trouble turning off thoughts from running over and over in the mind.
 Best as a tincture, 15-30 drops, 3 times a day.
 Has been reported to make some people feel “spacey”, if this is the case, lower the dose.
 Combines well with Skullcap.

 Skullcap aerial parts (Scutellaria laterifolia)

 Has an effect on GABA (gamma-aminobutyric acid) in the central nervous system, which raises the threshold for the “fight or flight” response.
 GABA inhibits the firing of the neurons, similar to the medication Xanax.
 For depression and states of heightened stress, Skullcap is best taken every day as a tincture with one day off a week as a rest.
 1-2 tsp. of dried herb to one cup boiling water, steeped covered for 10-15 minutes, 3 times a day as an infusion.
 60 drops of tincture, 3 times a day.
 Combines well with Milky oats, Lavender and Passionflower.